wu-lee/rushkoff-archive/docs/_articles/good-trip-or-bad-trip-the-art-and-heart-of-genesis-p-orridge.md

 In the 1950s and 60s, Burroughs and Gysin had seen fit to turn post-modern deconstruction into a new kind of self-expression.
 Instead of merely deconstructing texts, they had the bright idea of recombining the many parts to see what came up.

 Like the music of John Cage, it was a somewhat random process.
-The

-artist gets out of the way and allows the myriad of mathematical pos-

-sibilities to unfold.
-The text of a newspaper article, for example,

-recombined into as many possible word orders as time, space, and

-probability will allow, yields strange results.
-We begin to understand

-the world of the article from a new perspective.
-Sometimes it feels

-as if secret codes have been unleashed (Burroughs was a rejected

-applicant to the CIA, after all).
-Other combinations give us an emo-

-tional overview of the newspaper's reality; or a political template.
+The artist gets out of the way and allows the myriad of mathematical possibilities to unfold.
+The text of a newspaper article, for example, recombined into as many possible word orders as time, space, and probability will allow, yields strange results.
+We begin to understand the world of the article from a new perspective.
+Sometimes it feels as if secret codes have been unleashed (Burroughs was a rejected applicant to the CIA, after all).
+Other combinations give us an emotional overview of the newspaper's reality; or a political template.
 Sometimes, it even sounds sexy.

 Genesis was fascinated with the cut-and-paste process too.
 He even-